🇫🇷 🇬🇧

 The withdrawal of PwC (9 countries, March 2025) and EY (11 countries, April 2026) from Francophone Sub-Saharan Africa has created a market opportunity estimated at USD 500M – 1 Billion per year.
 This vacuum leaves strategic clients — multinationals, financial institutions, and regional corporates — without an internationally credible advisor.
 BDO Morocco, anchored at Casablanca Finance City, a member of the world's 5th largest network, and having hosted the BDO Africa Cluster meeting in December 2025, is uniquely positioned to capture this opportunity — provided we act swiftly, in a coordinated manner, and with the authority of a recognised cluster lead.

 We formally request recognition of BDO Morocco as the Lead Hub of the North Africa & Francophone West Africa Cluster, and propose a structured action plan to seize this historic market window.
+Close collaboration with Cluster 2 is planned for the francophone countries already held by its cluster.

 We remain available to discuss further at your earliest convenience.